What's it like to be a Game Designer?

 How to become a Game Designer

 - Undertake a qualification in the area of game design.
-This is commonly a Certificate IV in Digital and Interactive Games (ICT40915) or a Diploma of Digital and Interactive Games (ICT50215).
+This is commonly a Certificate IV in Digital and Interactive Games (ICT40915), a Diploma of Digital and Interactive Games (ICT50215) or an Advanced Diploma of Professional Game Development (Game Design) (10702NAT).

 - Gain work experience in the field and build a portfolio of work.

-- Game Designers wanting to further their career may wish to undertake bachelor-level qualifications such as a Bachelor of Games Design or a Bachelor of Games and Interactive Design to increase their chances of becoming a Lead Game Designer.
+- Game Designers wanting to further their career may wish to undertake degree-level qualifications such as a Bachelor of Games Design or a Bachelor of Games and Interactive Design to work towards becoming a Lead Game Designer.

 Explore related qualifications